DUTCH AND THE SPICE TRADE

 As part of the solution to the “spice war” the 1667 Treaty of Breda was signed in which the English dropped their claim to the Bandas, where nutmeg was grown.
 As part of the deal the English exchanged Pulau Run, a tiny islet in the Spice Islands, for Manhattan (then known as New Amsterdam), which the Dutch had famously obtained by trading $24 worth of beads and trinkets in 1627.

-End of the Dutch Monopoly on the Nutmeg Trade
+Decline of the Dutch Spice Monopoly

 The Dutch maintained their monopoly on the nutmeg trade for two and half centuries, until the late 18th century when a French missionary smuggled nutmeg seedlings out of the Dutch East Indies and they were replanted in Madagascar, Mauritius and Zanzibar.
 With is move the Dutch spice monopoly was broken and the Moluccans were largely forgotten.

-When the British took over the Moluccas for 12 years at the turn of the 19th century to counter the annexation of Holland by Napoleon they spread the cultivation of nutmeg to the Caribbean.
+During the 12 years that the British controlled the Moluccas at the turn of the 19th century they spread the cultivation of nutmeg to the Caribbean.
 By the time the Dutch reclaimed Indonesia in return for letting the British have Malaysia the damage had been done.
 By this time nutmeg had lost its luster anyway as its health benefits were questioned and refrigeration reduced demand for it as a preservative.
+Cultivation in Grenada in the Caribbean became so big the island designed its flag with the green, yellow and red colors of the nutmeg seed and placed am image of a nutmeg seed on one side.
+Today, nutmeg production has dropped in the Bandas to the point there are worries it might disappear.

 Image Sources: Wikimedia Commons